cdfoundation/sig-interoperability/docs/meetings.md

   - Action Item Review, All
   - SIG Interoperability Roadmap, Tracy Miranda, Cloudbees
   - Do we want to have any kind of facilitator rotation?
 Christie Wilson, Google
-  - [Zuul](https://zuul-ci.org/) Presentation, Jeremy Stabley, OpenDev
+  - [Zuul](https://zuul-ci.org/) Presentation, Jeremy Stanley, OpenDev
   - \<addme\>

 - **Action Items**